You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 HVAC (Heating and Cooling) — The 47% Giant

-Your heating and cooling system is the single biggest energy hog appliances you own.
+Your heating and cooling system is the single largest source of electricity use in most homes.
 It’s not even close.

-Here’s what most people miss: it’s not the AC itself that’s the problem.
+Here’s what most people miss: it’s not usually the AC itself that’s the problem.
 It’s how hard the AC has to work.
 A poorly insulated attic or a leaky door seal forces your system to run longer.
-I’ve walked into homes where the AC was cycling nonstop at 2 PM — not because it was hot out, but because cooled air was escaping through gaps around the windows.
+In field observations from residential energy assessments, AC systems are sometimes found cycling nonstop during hot afternoons — not because it was hot out, but because cooled air was escaping through gaps around the windows.

 A well-maintained, properly sized HVAC system in an efficient home might account for 35% of your bill.
 A neglected one in a drafty house?
 Easily 55–60%.

-The fix: Set your thermostat to 78°F in summer and 68°F in winter as a starting point.
-Every degree above 78°F saves about 3% on cooling costs.
+The fix: Set your thermostat to 78°F in summer and 68°F in winter as a starting point—or go deeper into how much a smart thermostat actually saves on electric bills if you want automation doing this for you.
+Every degree above 78°F may help reduce cooling costs, although actual savings depend on climate, insulation, and HVAC system efficiency.
 Also, change your air filter every 90 days.
 A clogged filter makes your system work harder for no reason.

 Water Heating — The Silent 14% Daily Draw